SandboxPublishingHouse/the-gospel-of-the-mirror/chapter-3.md

 ---
 layout: default
-title: Chapter Three
+title: Pillar III
 nav_order: 6
 ---

 # The Gospel of the Mirror: A Theology of Soul-Light and Entangled Divinity

-## Chapter Three: The Collapse of Sin
+## Pillar III: The Collapse of Sin

 <i>How Misperception Distorts the Divine Field</i>